Does testosterone affect how long you last? The science of stamina

 If you are asking “does testosterone affect how long you last” because you are struggling with stamina, the solution requires a systematic approach.
 You need to rule out biological causes before assuming it is just “in your head” or strictly hormonal.

-Do not guess—test.
+1. The comprehensive workup: Do not guess.
+Test.
 You cannot treat what you do not measure.
-A proper evaluation for sexual stamina issues should include a physical exam and a specific panel of blood tests.
+A proper evaluation for sexual stamina issues should include a physical exam and a targeted panel of blood tests.

-• TSH (Thyroid Stimulating Hormone): To screen for hyperthyroidism, which can cause rapid ejaculation.
+• TSH (Thyroid Stimulating Hormone): To screen for hyperthyroidism, which can contribute to rapid ejaculation.

-• Prolactin: High levels can kill libido and interfere with erection quality.
+• Prolactin: High levels can reduce libido and interfere with erection quality.

-• Urinalysis/Prostate Exam: To rule out chronic prostatitis or infection.
+• Urinalysis/Prostate Exam: To evaluate for chronic prostatitis or infection when symptoms suggest it.

-Depending on your results, the treatment path will vary.
-If your testosterone is clinically low, Testosterone Replacement Therapy (TRT) may help indirectly by fixing your erections and confidence.
-However, for direct stamina control, other methods are often more effective.
+2. Evidence-based treatments: Depending on your results, the treatment path will vary.
+If testosterone deficiency is confirmed and you have symptoms, Testosterone Replacement Therapy (TRT) may help indirectly by improving erections and confidence.
+For direct stamina control, other methods are often more effective.

-• Behavioral Techniques: The “stop-start” method and the “squeeze” technique are proven to help men recognize their arousal levels.
-These involve stopping stimulation when you are near the point of no return, waiting for the urge to subside, and starting again.
+• Behavioral Techniques: The stop-start method and the squeeze technique can help men recognize arousal levels.
+These involve stopping stimulation near the point of no return, waiting for the urge to subside, and starting again.

 • Topical Anesthetics: Desensitizing sprays or wipes containing lidocaine can reduce physical sensitivity without numbing the partner (if used correctly), helping extend duration.